Vehicle identification number: Components

 Modern VINs are based on two related standards, originally issued by the International Organization for Standardization (ISO) in 1979 and 1980: ISO 3779 and ISO 3780, respectively.
 Compatible but different implementations of these ISO standards have been adopted by the European Union and the United States.

-The VIN comprises the following sections:
+The VIN consists of 17 characters, and only uses capital letters (excluding I, O and Q) and digits (0-9).
+It comprises the following sections:

 World manufacturer identifier

 The first three characters uniquely identify the manufacturer of the vehicle using the world manufacturer identifier or WMI code.
 A manufacturer who builds fewer than 1,000 vehicles per year uses a 9 as the third digit, and the 12th, 13th and 14th position of the VIN for a second part of the identification.
 Some manufacturers use the third character as a code for a vehicle category (e.g., bus or truck), a division within a manufacturer, or both.
 For example, within 1G (assigned to General Motors in the United States), 1G1 represents Chevrolet passenger cars; 1G2, Pontiac passenger cars; and 1GC, Chevrolet trucks.

 The Society of Automotive Engineers (SAE) in the US assigns WMIs to countries and manufacturers.